 The project will provide:

-The existing wall is ageing and approaching the end of its expected service life.
+A new quay wall - The existing wall is ageing and approaching the end of its expected service life.
 Replacing it will maintain the structural integrity of the port and ensure operations can continue reliably in the decades ahead.

-The works will improve ground conditions, access, services and operational areas which will support the day to day running of the fishing and cockling fleet and help local businesses operate more efficiently.
+Better facilities for fishermen and Cocklers -The works will improve ground conditions, access, services and operational areas which will support the day to day running of the fishing and cockling fleet and help local businesses operate more efficiently.

-Upgraded drainage will meet current environmental standards and support the protection of sensitive local habitats including the important seagrass beds.
+Modern drainage and environmental protection - Upgraded drainage will meet current environmental standards and support the protection of sensitive local habitats including the important seagrass beds.

 The Key Benefits of the Regeneration